mirzaianov/test-4-knights-club/README.md

 - Buttons with binding on page sections
 - An infinite cycled carousel with the tournament participants (4s)
 - A carousel with the tournament history milestones (non-infinite, no cycle)
-- Eye-gripping animations on the Hero sections, user-amusing scroll animations
+- Eye-gripping entry animations on the Hero section

 ### Dependencies